Dozier School victims could get compensation for abuse they endured

 Lawmakers have unanimously voted for the fund at every stop.
 Some lawmakers appeared to become emotional or at a loss for words on Tuesday after hearing the surviving men testify about their lasting trauma — having boiling water poured on them, being beaten with a leather strap, fearing being raped by staff members at night.
 They spoke about the dozens of boys who went into the school and never left, who are still missing today.

 University of South Florida anthropologists unearthed dozens of unmarked graves on the school’s campus.
-Over the years, a group of men who call themselves “White House Boys” in reference to the facility where beatings often took place have spoken out about the wrongs that occurred.
-Florida officially apologized to the victims in 2017, and the Dozier school closed in 2011.
+Over the years, a group of men who call themselves the “White House Boys,” a reference to the facility where beatings often took place, have spoken out about the wrongs that occurred.
+Florida officially apologized to the victims in 2017, and the Dozier School closed in 2011.

 Richard Huntly, who was sent to the Dozier School at 11, has been advocating for the victims for 15 years and said he just asks for justice.